bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Clear
+- Mostly Clear
-- 54% humidity
+- 55% humidity
-- 11 mph wind
+- 12 mph wind
-- 0% cloud cover
+- 26% cloud cover
-- 39 AQI 🟩
+- 37 AQI 🟩
-- 0.38 inches of snow and 0.02 inches of rain expected in the next 48 hours
+- 0.58 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>